 Diversifier beware of the unconscious tilt

-Don’t take on even more of that which you are attempting to diversify away in the first place…
+Careful that you don’t take on even more of what you’re attempting to diversify away in the first place

 When done intentionally, tilting is generally understood to be the act of loading up on a particular investment in the pursuit of additional excess return as part of an otherwise lazy or passive approach to assembling a portfolio, such that your portfolio is more biased towards that investment.
 In doing so, you assume more risk than the purely lazy portfolio presents.
 Since this is done for the purposes of trying to earn greater return than the purely passive approach might afford you, it would be said that you are attempting to outperform the market.